 - Using an ice cream maker produces a silky smooth texture

 Fresh strawberries are one of those seasonal treats that you want to take advantage of any way you can.
 Eating them right away is always an option (sprinkled with brown sugar is my two daughters' favorite way to devour strawberries).
+Or you can snack on them with this Strawberry Fruit Dip.

 Sorbet is essentially a frozen sweetened fruit purée.
 The ingredients for sorbet are few: fruit, sugar, and a little citrus (in this case, lemon juice).
-Some sorbet recipes just mix sugar into the fruit purée, but I like to use a simple syrup (that is, sugar dissolved in water) so that you don't run the risk of having a grainy texture from any undissolved sugar.

-For this strawberry sorbet recipe, I'm adding a subtle taste of mint to add interest and complexity to the flavor profile.
-As a guide, one 1-ounce package of mint will yield about ½ cup (15 grams) of mint leaves.
+Fresh Mint: For this strawberry sorbet recipe, I'm adding a subtle taste of mint to add interest and complexity to the flavor profile.
+As a guide, one 1-ounce package of fresh mint will yield about ½ cup (15 grams) of mint leaves.
 Feel free to increase it or leave it out, as you prefer.
 For a more pronounced mint flavor, use up to 1 cup (30 grams) of fresh mint leaves or ¼ teaspoon of mint extract.

-Adding a small amount of vodka to the sorbet after churning keeps it from freezing into an ice-cube hard rock in the freezer.
+Vodka: Adding a small amount of vodka to the sorbet after churning keeps it from freezing into an ice-cube hard rock in the freezer.
 The alcohol lowers the freezing temperature of water, giving the sorbet a silky smooth texture that's easier to scoop.
 It's just a bit, and you won't taste any alcohol, but again you can leave it out if you'd rather not use it.

-How to make a sorbet
+How to make a strawberry sorbet

 Step 1: Make the base